Image depicting Stop Food Waste. Feed Families.

 Photo: WFP/Theresa Piorr

-There's enough food to feed all 7 billion people on the planet.
-The problem is nearly 30% of it is lost or wasted every year.
+There’s enough food to feed every person on the planet.
+The problem is one-fifth of it is lost or wasted every year.

-In high-income countries, 40 percent of food is wasted because people buy more food than they can consume.
+In high-income countries, 40% of food is wasted because people buy more food than they can consume.
 In low-income countries, where the vast majority of the world’s hungriest people live, most food loss occurs during the early stages of growth, harvest and storage.

 $1T